-Failure to submit homework on time will result in a warning with the homework to be completed immediately.
-If the homework is not completed by the second deadline a subject homework lunchtime detention will be given.
-Subject homework detentions are held at lunchtime on different days during the week.
+Failure to submit homework on time will result in a warning, with the homework to be completed immediately.
+If the homework is not completed by the second deadline, a subject homework lunch support session will be given.
+Subject homework support sessions are held at lunch on different days during the week.

-There is no automatic 'day's grace' but this may be given occasionally at the discretion of the teacher, or on receipt of a letter of explanation from the parent / guardian.
+There is no automatic 'day's grace' but this may be given occasionally at the discretion of the teacher, or on receipt of a letter of explanation from the parent/guardian.

-Teachers/Form Tutors will inform the Director of Studies about persistent offenders and parents will be informed.
+Teachers/Form Teachers will inform the Director of Studies about persistent offenders and parents will be informed.

-Pupils who regularly fail to complete homework, or complete it to a poor standard will be required to attend afterschool Prep sessions.
+Pupils who regularly fail to complete homework, or complete it to a poor standard, will be required to attend afterschool Prep sessions.
 Catch-up sessions can also be held on Saturday mornings.